hhuslamlab/website/docs/latex_guide.md

 ## Architecture and terminology, `.tex`, `.sty` and other files

-When you create a document from scratch, the only thing you will see is a file with the `.tex` extension.
+When you create a document from scratch, the only thing you will see is a "main" file with the `.tex` extension.
 That file is where you will write all of your content and where you will be altering things most of the time.

 In `overleaf`, a blank `main.tex` file will have some barebone construction that looks like this: